ethereum/EIPs/SIPS/sip-28.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SIP.-->

-This SIP proposes implementing the remediations outlined by our most recent round of auditing from Iosiro and Lightbit.
+This SIP proposes implementing the remediations outlined by our most recent round of auditing from [iosiro](https://www.iosiro.com/) and Lightbit.

 ## Motivation